mattermost/mattermost/doc/integrations/webhooks/Incoming-Webhooks.md

 ### Slack Compatibility

-As mentioned above, Mattermost makes it easy to take integrations written for Slack's propreitary JSON payload format and repurpose them to become Mattermost integrations.
+As mentioned above, Mattermost makes it easy to take integrations written for Slack's proprietary JSON payload format and repurpose them to become Mattermost integrations.
 The following automatic translations are supported:

 1. Payloads designed for Slack using `<>` to note the need to hyperlink a URL, such as ```payload={"text": "<http://www.mattermost.com/>"}```, are translated to the equivalent markdown in Mattermost and rendered the same as you would see in Slack.
 2. Similiarly, payloads designed for Slack using `|` within a `<>` to define linked text, such as ```payload={"text": "Click <http://www.mattermost.com/|here> for a link."}```, are also translated to the equivalent markdown in Mattermost and rendered the same as you would see in Slack.
+3. Like Slack, by overriding the channel name with an @username, such as payload={"text": "Hi", channel: "@jim"}, you can send the message to a user through your direct message chat.
+4. Channel names can be prepended with a #, like they are in Slack incoming webhooks, and the message will still be sent to the correct channel.

 To learn more about Incoming Webhooks and to see samples and community contributions, please visit <http://mattermost.org/webhooks>